 Sponsorship can earn your brand placement at sports games and concerts and can even gain media attention.
 The spectrum of restaurant sponsorship is so vast that almost everywhere you look there's an opportunity to take.

-The ROI on video advertising can be difficult to justify for smaller restaurants.
-Instead of filming big budget commercials or spending thousands on YouTube ads, consider using your smartphone to shoot alluring footage of your food and post it on Facebook, YouTube, or Instagram for free.
+The ROI of video advertising can be difficult to justify for smaller restaurants.
+Instead of filming big budget commercials and spending thousands on television ads, consider using your smartphone to shoot alluring footage of your food and post it on Facebook, YouTube, or Instagram for free.

 5) Direct Mail